-Any career path with the word “fighter” as part of the name is bound to be a dangerous one.
-However, when you consider the virtually no-holds-barred nature of MMA fighting, the danger is increased ten-fold.
-Choke hold?
-Legal.
-Yanking an opponent’s leg or pulling their toes?
-Hyper rotating your opponent’s arm?
-Legal.
-There’s also a submission move called “the Guillotine” which is perfectly acceptable.
-Changes have been made to the format in recent years in an attempt to protect fighters and legitimize the sport, but you are still basically trying to pulverize the other guy (or gal).
-It’s hard to accomplish that lofty goal without getting at least a little messy.
+Changes have been made to the format in recent years in an attempt to protect fighters and legitimize the sport, but you're still basically trying to pulverize the other fighter into submission or unconsciousness.
+It's hard to accomplish that lofty goal without getting at least a little messy.

-As with any professional sport, the promise of glory, the validation of one's physical prowess, the prospect of major paydays and the time in the spotlight can be tempting considerations to anyone who doesn't get squeamish at the sight of blood or incorrectly folded limbs.
+As with any professional sport, the promise of glory, the validation of one's physical prowess, the prospect of major paydays, and the time in the spotlight can be tempting considerations to anyone who doesn't get squeamish at the sight of blood or limbs folded in entirely the wrong direction.
 It's all about you—alone—and nothing else.
-Doesn’t matter if you’re smart, doesn’t matter if you’re a team player.
-However, as with any professional sport, the chances of realizing your goals - or of being happy and wealthy even if you do - are slim to none.
-Well if that isn’t just a crescent kick right to your dreams.